Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: International Trade: Simulations and Application

 The first panel in Table~\ref{tab:trade.lognormal.deriv} presents the average and median (across simulations) of

-which represents the maximal error of estimates of the elasticity of $\rho$ for $\pi_{ij}$ between 0.1\% and 50\%.
-We compare estimates using our data-driven choice of $J$ to estimates that use a deterministic choice of sieve dimension, namely $J = 4$, $5$, $7$, and $11$ (these are the first few values of $J$ over which our procedure searches).
+which is the maximal error of estimates of the elasticity of $\rho$ for $\pi_{ij}$ over $[0.1\%,50\%]$.
+We compare estimates using $\tilde J$ to estimates that use a deterministic choice of sieve dimension, namely $J = 4$, $5$, $7$, and $11$ (these are the first few values of $J$ over which our procedure searches).
 In each simulation, the maximal error is generally smallest with $J = 4$ or $J = 5$.
-The average of our data-driven choice of $J$ is between 4.15 and 4.20 depending on the sample size.
-The maximal error of our estimator with data-driven $J$ compares favorably to estimates with $J=4$ and $J = 5$, and is at least half that with $J = 7$, and ten times smaller than that with $J = 11$.
+The average $\tilde J$ is between 4.1 and 4.2 depending on the sample size.
+The maximal error of $\tilde J$ is at least half that with $J = 7$, and ten times smaller than with $J = 11$.

 Turning to the coverage properties of UCBs for the elasticity, the second panel of Table~\ref{tab:trade.lognormal.deriv} shows our data-driven UCBs have correct but somewhat conservative coverage.
 Some conservativeness is to be expected, as our UCBs have uniform coverage guarantees over a class of DGPs.
-We also present coverage of UCBs based on the usual approach of ``undersmoothing'', as described in Section~\ref{sec:npiv}.
+We also present coverage of UCBs based on the usual approach of ``undersmoothing'' from Section~\ref{sec:npiv}.
 These UCBs use a deterministic $J$ and have valid coverage provided $J$ is chosen sufficiently large that bias is negligible relative to sampling uncertainty.
 Of course, in any empirical application a researcher does not know the true function, and therefore doesn't know which values of $J$ are sufficiently large that sampling uncertainty dominates bias.
 As can be seen from Table~\ref{tab:trade.lognormal.deriv}, $J = 4$ or $J = 5$ seems too small, and consequently these bands under-cover.
-Bands with $J = 7$ have coverage closer to nominal coverage, but these bands are more than 70\% wider (on average, across simulations) than our data-driven bands.
+Bands with $J = 7$ have coverage closer to nominal coverage, but these bands are more than 70\% wider than the data-driven bands.
 Comparing the UCBs in Figures~\ref{fig:trade.lognormal.deriv}(a) and~\ref{fig:trade.lognormal.deriv}(c), we see the efficiency improvement of our bands relative to undersmoothed bands with $J = 7$, for estimating both $\rho$ and its elasticity.